 Witness the traditional practice of ukai (cormorant fishing), in which cormorant birds are released to catch the sweetfish that thrive in Hita's rivers.
 The season for ukai lasts from May 20th to the end of October and is best viewed along the Mikuma River.
 Many of the restaurants in the area prepare various sweetfish dishes during this time, so be sure to try them.

-Venture east to Beppu, the hot springs capital of Japan.
+Venture east to Beppu, a popular hot springs resort.
 Be sure to try as many baths as you can—the famous mud bath, which is said to be healthy for skin.